CERT-Polska/mquery/docs/users.md

 User permissions are then split into more fine-grained permissions:

- - `can_view_queries`: Can view a query with a given ID, and matched files.
+ - `can_view_queries`: Can view the query and matched files with a given query ID.
  - `can_manage_queries`: Can create, stop, and delete queries.
  - `can_list_queries`: Can list queries (for "recent jobs" tab).
  - `can_download_files`: Can download matched file contents.